Home / Ingredients / DHM (Dihydromyricetin)

 Enzyme kinetics

 DHM upregulates both ADH and ALDH2 rather than inhibiting either.
 Upregulating only ADH would be dangerous — it would flood the system with more acetaldehyde while ALDH2 remained the bottleneck.
-Coordinated upregulation is the reason DHM is safe at protocol doses.
+Coordinated upregulation is the reason DHM is safe at protocol doses, when the activation does occur.